ns-rse/action-sphinx-docs-to-gh-pages/README.md

 - Takes the author and SHA id of the trigger action (`push` or `pull request`) to be consistent along the action.
 - Creates a new `gh-pages` branch if this is not already in the repository.
-- Compiles the sphinx documentation in the directory and branch specified by the user.
+- Compiles the Sphinx documentation in the directory and branch specified by the user.
 - Pushes the output html documentation to the `gh-pages` branch.

 This GitHub Action was developed by [the Computational Biology and Drug Design Research Unit -UIBCDF- at the Mexico City Children's Hospital Federico Gómez](https://www.uibcdf.org/) (see also [Contributers](https://github.com/uibcdf/action-sphinx-docs-to-gh-pages/graphs/contributors)).
 Other GitHub Actions can be found at [the UIBCDF GitHub site](https://github.com/search?q=topic%3Agithub-actions+org%3Auibcdf&type=Repositories).

+## API Documentation

+Generating documentation for the API is supported but in two forms depending on whether you are generating a single version of documentation or multiple versions.
+If you are only building a single version of documentation then you can pass options to `sphinx-apidoc` from your workflow (see below).
+If you are building multiple versions see the note below.

+## Multiversion Documentation

 Support is available for building multiple versions of the documentation using [sphinx-multiversion](https://holzhaus.github.io/sphinx-multiversion/master/).
 If you wish to use this be sure to read